-The Lunar Flashlight (LF) mission was originally conceived in 2013 as a way to achieve both novel technology demonstration and lunar science in a CubeSat form factor.1 While the initial design included a solar sail (similar to LightSail or NEA Scout) which eventually was replaced by a green monopropellant propulsion system, the overall concept has remained constant for the duration of the project: a 6U CubeSat with a 2U near-IR reflectometer instrument which uses advanced COTS components along with new smallsat technologies to both demonstrate such technologies and map the distribution of surface water ice in permanently shadowed regions (PSRs) of the lunar south pole.^{1,2} The Lunar Flashlight spacecraft was developed by the NASA Jet Propulsion Laboratory (JPL) under the Space Technology Mission Directorate (STMD), and its official classification is a "technology demonstration."3
+The Lunar Flashlight (LF) mission was originally conceived in 2013 as a way to achieve both novel technology demonstration and lunar science in a CubeSat form factor.1 While the initial idea included a solar sail, similar to the LightSail or later NEA Scout spacecraft, which eventually was replaced by a green monopropellant propulsion system, the overall concept has remained constant for the duration of the project: a 6U CubeSat with a 2U near-IR reflectometer instrument which uses advanced COTS components along with new smallsat technologies to both demonstrate such technologies and map the distribution of surface water ice in permanently shadowed regions (PSRs) of the lunar south pole.^{1,2} The Lunar Flashlight spacecraft was developed by the NASA Jet Propulsion Laboratory (JPL) under the Space Technology Mission Directorate (STMD), and its official classification is a "technology demonstration."3

 Integration and test (I&T) for the spacecraft was performed at the Georgia Institute of Technology (GT) and the Georgia Tech Research Institute.
 Detailed information on the integration and test campaign can be found in Reference 3.
-In addition, the GT Space Systems Design Laboratory (SSDL) was contracted to serve as the primary Mission Operations Center/Ground Data System (MOC/GDS) for the mission, and a team of graduate and undergraduate students have supported the mission throughout I&T and operations.
+In addition, the GT Space Systems Design Laboratory (SSDL) was contracted to serve as the primary Mission Operations Center/Ground Data System (MOC/GDS) for the mission, and a team of graduate and undergraduate students have supported the mission throughout Phase D and E.

-$Spacecraft\ Overview$
+Spacecraft Overview